Business

 RdL: What was the beginning of musical instruments in Reghin?

-NB: The industrial manufacture of wooden musical instruments began in 1951 in Reghin when the first 35 violins were made, according to Soviet documentation.
+NB: The industrial manufacture of wooden musical instruments began in 1951 in Reghin when the first 35 violins were made, according to a Soviet documentation.

 NB: Our star instrument is the acoustic guitar with preamp and EQ (equalizer).